 \section{Evaluating $\phi_{\max}$ and $\phi_\Lambda$}

 This section describes the evaluation of $\phi_{\max}$ and $\phi_\Lambda$ in the software.
-These implementations are generally software independent, meaning it can be done it a wide variety of languages and utilizing different software packages.
+These implementations are generally software independent, meaning it can be done in a wide variety of languages and utilizing different software packages.

 For $\phi_{\max}$, any optimization package can be used to find the $\lambda$ that maximizes $\phi_\lambda(\X, \betavec)$.
 However, it should be noted that, for $\Phi_{\max}^{\pm}(\X,k, \betavec)$, maximizing $\Phi_\lambda^{\pm}(\X,k, \betavec)$ over $\lambda$ could be computationally costly due to the number of evaluations of $\Phi_\lambda^{\pm}(\X,k, \betavec)$.
 While computational burden can be reduced by implementing some of the strategies given in Section 4, the implementation of $\Phi_{\max}^{\pm}(\X,k, \betavec)$ also begins with a warm-start to select a high-quality starting point for the optimization algorithm.
 The maximization is implemented over a user specified range of $\log(\lambda)$, and the warm- start evaluates $\Phi_{\max}^{\pm}(\X,k, \betavec)$ over a grid of evenly spaced $\log(\lambda)$ values.
 The $\log(\lambda)$ from this grid that maximizes $\Phi_{\max}^{\pm}(\X,k, \betavec)$ is then used as the starting value in the optimization algorithm.
 Our implementation uses the \texttt{optim} function in \texttt{R}.